 The number one barrier to scaling up is knowledge.
-When Verne founded the Young Entrepreneurs’ Organization (YEO, now known as the Entrepreneurs’ Organization) the idea was to:
+When Verne founded the Young Entrepreneurs’ Organization (YEO, now known as the Entrepreneurs’ Organization or just EO) the idea was to:

 - Develop tools and techniques that make it easier for company leaders to scale up

 - Support entrepreneurs.
 It can be a really lonely job at the top.

 There is a unique set of scaleup challenges that Verne outlines in one of the chapters in Scaling Up.
 He calls these “The Three Barriers”:

 - Leadership development.
 Verne and his team worked hard to make it easy for people to get practical education on sales, marketing, negotiations, hiring and so on.
 They bundled up together an MBD (Master of Business Dynamics) which is a nice augment to anyone with an MBA.

 - Scalable infrastructure.
 What is the practical use of AI?
 It’s the number one topic right now.